 In the United States federal criminal code, crimes are divided into two broad categories: misdemeanors and felonies.
-The distinction here is one of maximum punishment; misdemeanors are crimes that carry a maximum of twelve months incarceration (jail time) and felonies are those crimes that have punishments in excess of twelve months incarceration.
+The distinction here is one of maximum punishment; misdemeanors are crimes that carry a maximum of one year of jail time and felonies are crimes with punishments in excess of 12 months of incarceration.

 So, what are examples of felonies and misdemeanors?
 Unfortunately, the answer to that is not so cut and dry.
 A crime can have the same general classification but be broken down into several levels of severity, some of which may raise the seriousness from a misdemeanor to a felony.
 Let’s take a closer look.

 In most instances, traffic violations are classified as misdemeanors.
 Examples of misdemeanor traffic violations include:

-Felony traffic violations include: leaving the scene of an accident and vehicular homicide.
+Felony traffic violations include leaving the scene of an accident and vehicular homicide.
 These violations can come with anywhere from one year to life in prison.

 Felonies that are broken down into these differing classifications include:

 - Sale of illegal drugs

 These felonies can be classified from Class E or F felonies, such as the lowest levels of theft, up to Class A felonies, which carry a life's sentence in prison or the death penalty.
 Class A felonies are generally murder or first degree intentional homicide.